The Contemptible Citizen Kane

 Then there's the presentation itself, the looks and artistry.
 You have to laugh at the critical fawning over this stinker.
 For a start, it doesn't help in the least that we are constantly reminded it's a movie, on cheap sets that have all the charm of Ralph Kramden's miserable apartment on The Honeymooners.

 Those obvious backdrops, so bountifully praised by the press, are ugly and cringe-worthy.
-Who the hell in their right mind, after viewing those, could then even tolerate this fawning puff-piece, this dark, claustrophobic bore?
+Who the hell in their right mind, after viewing those, could then even tolerate this puff-piece, this dark, claustrophobic bore?

 The film is presented as "a series of loosely related vignettes."
 That is to say, it's disjointed.